The Calm Before the Storm: How to Ready Your Home for Wet Weather

 Is your home ready to weather a summer storm?
-Not just your everyday storm, but the type of storm that causes Environment Canada to issue a severe thunderstorm or weather warning?
+Not just your everyday drive-by shower, but the type of storm that causes Environment Canada to issue a severe thunderstorm or weather warning?

-These storms, with their high winds, hail, and heavy rain, can cause considerable damage.
-However, there are precautions you can take to minimize the chance you’ll find yourself ankle deep in water; precautions which help ensure you don’t have to rely on your home insurance, if you’re covered, for assistance in drying out.
+These summer storms — with their high winds and hail, and heavy rain — can cause considerable damage to a house.
+However, there are precautions you can take to minimize the chances of finding yourself ankle deep in water.
+These precautions can keep you from relying too much on your home insurance for help to dry out.

 Tips to prevent water damage to your home before the rains

-The following tips, gathered from the Insurance Bureau of Canada (IBC), the Government of Canada and the University of Waterloo’s Flood Smart Canada project will help your home stay dry when storms hit:
+Here are some recommendations compiled by the Insurance Bureau of Canada (IBC), the Government of Canada, and the University of Waterloo’s Flood Smart Canada project to help your home stay dry when storms hit:

-- Do not pour fats, oils, or grease down your drain because when you do, it sticks to the pipes and eventually will cause a blockage.
+- Avoid pouring fats, oils, or grease down your drain.
+They can stick to the pipes and eventually cause a blockage.

 - Regularly clean your eavestroughs and downspouts of leaves and debris to ensure the water drains off the roof freely.

 - Disconnect your downspouts if they drain directly into your municipality’s storm system.
-Most municipalities require this nowadays as it overloads the storm system, increasing the odds of a sewer back-up into the home.
+Nowadays, most municipalities require this as it overloads the storm system, increasing the odds of a sewer back-up into the home.

-- Ensure that your downspouts extend at least 2 metres from your home’s foundation and that the water drains away from the house.
+- Ensure that your downspouts extend at least two metres from your home’s foundation and that the water drains away from the house.

 - The ground around your home’s foundation may settle over time.
-If water runs towards your house, rather than away from it, it’s time to address the grading of your lot to ensure there’s a slope away from the foundation.
+If water runs towards your house, rather than away from it, you may want to address the grading of your lot to ensure there’s a slope away from the foundation.

 - Landscape your yard and gardens with plants and vegetation that will minimize soil erosion.